 Artificial Intelligence (AI) is a somewhat controversial concept in the age of rapid technological advancement and while it is changing the future of human productivity as we know it, it can also be used in climate science, aiding researchers who are fighting against the clock to mitigate the climate crisis.

 First came the machines.
-With their steamy puffs and oily gears they complemented and almost replaced muscular work, yanking mankind into the industrial age.
+With their steamy puffs and oily gears they complemented and almost replaced manual work, yanking mankind into the industrial age.
 Now comes artificial intelligence, and with it a promise revolutionise all things human.

 Maria Uriarte and Tian Zheng from Columbia University and the Data Science Institute in London are using AI to understand how tropical storms affect forests.

 In October 2017, the most powerful storm to strike Puerto Rico since 1928 wreaked havoc across the nation, tearing up houses in its way and claiming over one thousand lives.
 It also strained the local ecosystem.
 Thousands of acres of the El Yunque National Forest lay in a battered state, with large trees uprooted and no more canopy to shield the soil from the torching Caribbean sun.

 Forests play a key role in cooling the Earth’s climate by sequestering carbon from the atmosphere.
 When forests are damaged and trees decay, less carbon is stored, and more carbon remains in the atmosphere, exacerbating global warming.